AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression.md

 ---
 title: Acxiom Prospect-Suppression
-description: Acxiom Prospect-Suppression for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
-We take the Adobe CDP 1st-party data via a secure export and run it through our award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
+description: Use Acxiom Prospect-Suppression to deliver the most productive prospect audiences possible.
+This connector securly exports first party data from Real-Time CDP and runs it through an award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
 We then match that against the Acxiom Global database which enables the prospect lists to be tailored for import.
 Acxiom offers the industry’s best-performing audiences with the largest catalog of over 12,000 global data attributes specifically focused on providing personalized experiences.
 Tap into limitless combinations of high-quality data to create and distribute audiences to meet specific campaign needs.
 last-substantial-update: 2024-01-31
 badge: Beta
 ---
-# Create a [!DNL Acxiom Prospect-Suppression] destination connection and dataflow in the UI
+# [!DNL Acxiom Prospect-Suppression] destination connection

 >[!NOTE]
 >